VanMSM/LOAN-QUALIFIER-/README.md

 >"...
-*?
-Enter a file path to a rate-sheet (.csv): ./data/daily_rate_sheet.csv *?
-What's your credit score?
+* ?Enter a file path to a rate-sheet (.csv): ./data/daily_rate_sheet.csv
+* ?What's your credit score?
 750
-?
-What's your current amount of monthly debt?
+* ?What's your current amount of monthly debt?
 500
-?
-What's your total monthly income?
+* ?What's your total monthly income?
 10000
-?
+* ?
 What's your desired loan amount?
 25000
-?
+* ?
 What's your home value?
 1000000
-The monthly debt to income ratio is 0.05
+* The monthly debt to income ratio is 0.05
-The loan to value ratio is 0.03.
+* The loan to value ratio is 0.03.
-Found 15 qualifying loans
+* Found 15 qualifying loans
-?
+* ?
 Do you want save this csv file Yes
-? enter path myloanlist.csv"
+* ? enter path myloanlist.csv"